-2. Schedule B. Wife owns 375 shares of GM.
+1. Schedule B. Wife owns 375 shares of IBM.
 Wife's stock brokerage records from early in the marriage have been lost.
-However, Schedule B on each of her tax returns shows dividends from GM stock dating back to before marriage.
-Historical financial information on the internet shows a dividend rate that consistently matches the reported dividend income each year to 375 shares of GM stock.
+Schedule B on each of her tax returns shows dividends from IBM stock dating back to before marriage.
+Historical financial information on the internet shows a dividend rate that consistently matches the reported dividend income each year to 375 shares of IBM stock.
+Schedule D of W's tax returns shows that no shares of IBM were sold during marriage.
 Is this clear and convincing evidence that the shares are Wife's separate property?
 Would you grant Wife a summary judgment on this proof?
 If the trial court found community property, and you were on the court of appeals, would you vote to reverse and remand?
 Reverse and render?